Education for the Clean Energy Economy: Five New Program Options

 - Undergraduate Certificate in Clean Energy and Sustainability

 With this growth comes new expectations for workforce education and training, and UMass Boston is paving the way.
-A joint venture of UMass Boston's College of Management (CM) and the Department of Environmental, Earth, and Ocean Sciences (EEOS), these programs also feature collaborative engagement with area businesses, non-profit and social enterprise organizations, and other groups committed to building a more sustainable world.
+A joint venture of UMass Boston's College of Management (CM) and the School for Environment (SFE), these programs also feature collaborative engagement with area businesses, nonprofit and social enterprise organizations, and other groups committed to building a more sustainable world.
 The programs are being coordinated through the newly launched Center for Sustainable Enterprise and Regional Competitiveness (SERC).

 Other environmental education programs at the University of Massachusetts